-I’m Jeff, a native Pennsylvanian fascinated by trees and people given the correct ratio of the two.
-This site exists to document the process of my continued, balanced exploration of artful living and work.
+I’m Jeff, a native Pennsylvanian fascinated by trees and people given a good ratio of the two.
+This site serves to document my full and balanced exploration of artful life and work.

 I play drums and tabla and spend time between New York and Pennsylvania to pursue this discipline.